Country Portrait Denmark

 The Danish Welfare state today

-The Danish welfare system will be introduced through a description of three specific policy areas: Health policy, senior citizens policies and labor market policy.
+The Danish welfare system will be introduced through a description of three specific policy areas: Health policy, senior citizen policies and labor market policy.

 The five regions together with local municipalities are responsible for securing the transition from hospitals to local care.
 Municipalities are responsible for preventive health initiatives and rehabilitation.
 For example, the municipalities provide preventive home care for people over the age of 75 and preventive physical training.
 Another part of the outreach work on a municipal level is provided by health visitors (nurses), who visit families after childbirth.
 This is a part of a national preventive program targeting children and their families.
 This is done to assess if any assistance is needed from the authorities.
 Municipal services are also provided free of charge for the families.